We’re often asked about the shelf life of our glue, as natural adhesives have an expiration date.

 Questions About Proper Adhesive Storage?

-Every facility is different and has nuanced methods of production.
+Every facility is different and has nuanced production methods.
 If you have questions about handling and storing gelatin adhesive or paper products specific to your production, our team can help.

 We’ve worked with many manufacturers to assist them in troubleshooting their production lines.
 For example, we’ve provided heat and humidity testing to measure the curl between the adhesive and the substrate to determine how well a bond will hold under extreme conditions.